 - Gut health issues

-4. Adrenal PCOS
+4. Adrenal PCOS/PMOS

 This type isn’t driven by insulin but by stress.
 The adrenal glands release too much DHEA-S in response to severe pressure.
 It is characterized by: